-ComStar Media, which earlier this year bought AmericanLife Television Network, said it has purchased FamilyNet Television and FamilyNet Radio for an undisclosed sum.
+ComStar Media, which earlier this year bought AmericanLife Television Network, said last week it has also purchased FamilyNet Television and FamilyNet Radio for an undisclosed sum.

-FamilyNet is in 26 million homes (10 million cable and 16 million broadcast), according to ComStar (a list of affiliates is here).
+FamilyNet is in 26 million homes, 10 million with cable operators and 16 million with broadcast affiliates, according to ComStar.
 FamilyNet Radio has 11 million subscribers via Sirius Satellite Radio, the company said.

-The TV network was launched in 2007 by Dr. Charles Stanley's In Touch Ministries and its mix includes religious and kids programming, originals such as Julie Byrd's Kitchen and old acquired sitcoms Happy Days and My Three Sons.
+FamilyNet’s TV network was launched in 2007 by Dr. Charles Stanley’s In Touch Ministries and its mix includes religious and kids’ programming, originals such as Julie Byrd’s Kitchen and old acquired sitcoms Happy Days and My Three Sons.